Dr. Zed Blanco

 - Deflector Shields: They have extremely high shields, but laughable health.
 Any ability that lets you ignore shields cuts through them like wheat.

 - It Can Think: Everyone is shocked when seeing the Alien in The Pre-Sequel!, which possesses enough intelligence to mock someone for trying to shoot it.
-It's not confirmed to actually be a Guardian, though, and may be an actual Eridian.

 - Organic Technology: According to Athena, they're bio-mechanical constructs built by the Eridians, presumably in their own image, but in the end are not actually alive.